Can I waive the Health and Wellness Fee?

 An itemized receipt may be requested by the student, in person, or with a statement signed by the student.

 Will you send me copies of my medical records?

 Copies of medical records may be requested by the student in person or with a statement signed by the student

 .
 There is a $10 fee for medical records requests.
 Itemized billing statements and immunization records are provided free of charge.

 What if I have needles that need to be disposed of?

 If you have needles that need to be disposed, DON'T USE THE TRASH.
 Health Services will provide free safety sharps container and dispose of them when they are full.
 Come in and see us in the Lab for more information.

-What if I have a food allergy?
+What if I have a food allergy or food intolerance?

 If you have a food allergy or food intolerance, please contact Food Services at 315-443-3803 or email firstname.lastname@example.org